-- 1. For line 1, Plant Name, enter the official or legal name of the power plant as reported on SCHEDULE 2. - 2.
+- 1. For line 1, Plant Name, enter the official or legal name of the power plant as reported on SCHEDULE 2.
+POWER PLANT DATA. - 2.
 For line 2, EIA Plant Code, enter the EIA plant code as reported on SCHEDULE 2.

-- 3. For line 3, Operator's Generator Identification, enter the unique generator identification commonly used by plant management.
+POWER PLANT DATA. - For line 3, Operator's Generator Identification, enter the unique generator identification commonly used by plant management.
 Generator identification can have a maximum of four characters, and should be the same identification as reported on other EIA forms to be uniquely defined within a plant. - 4.
-For line 4, for organic-fueled steam generators, including heat recovery steam generators, enter the identification (ID) code for each boiler that provides steam to the generator.
+For line 4, Associated Boiler Identifications, enter, for combustible-fueled steam generators, including heat recovery steam generators with duct firing and combustible renewable-fueled generators with total generator nameplate capacity of 10 MW or greater, the identification (ID) code for each boiler that provides steam to the generator.
 The ID should match those provided in SCHEDULE 6.
-The applicable parts of SCHEDULE 6 must be completed for each boiler.
-Organic-fueled steam-electric generators include fossil-fueled and combustible renewable-fueled generators. - 5.
+BOILER INFORMATION.
+The applicable parts of SCHEDULE 6.
+BOILER INFORMATION must be completed for each boiler. - 5.
 For line 5, Prime Mover, enter one of the prime mover codes below.
 For combined cycle units, a prime mover code must be entered for each generator.